-This roasted butternut squash and pepper soup is perfect for Autumn.
-Easy to make, full of flavour and filling, it’s ideal for chillier days.
+This roasted butternut squash and pepper soup is perfect for Spring and Autumn.
+Easy to make, full of flavour and filling, it's ideal for chillier days.

-A few weeks ago I shared a round up of over 30 soups with you, some were my own recipes and others from other bloggers – Souper Tips for Tasty Soups.
-You see I just can not get enough soup.
-I will eat it all year round, but for me it really comes into its own in the Autumn when the days get chillier.
+I just can not get enough soup.
+I will eat it all year round, but for me it really comes into its own in the Autumn ad Spring when the days get chillier.

 This soup is new in my repertoire and is fast becoming a favourite, as it is

 Did I say it is also delicious?
 Roasting the vegetables really brings out the flavour.
 It's based on a recipe in the 8 week blood sugar diet recipe book by Sarah Bailey Short Books 2016 which I have adapted slightly.